Jon Hamm: 2007–2015: Breakthrough with Mad Men

 Hamm's next film role was in the 2008 science fiction movie The Day the Earth Stood Still, a remake of the classic 1951 film of the same name.
 It received mixed reviews but was financially successful, earning $230 million worldwide.
 Hamm hosted Saturday Night Live, season 34, episode 6, on October 25, 2008, and played various roles, including Don Draper in two sketches.
 He returned as host again on January 30 and October 30, 2010.
+Hamm hosted SNL for a fourth time on April 12, 2025.
+In the 15 years between his last two hosting appearances, Hamm was featured in 14 episodes as a cameo.

-In 2009, he guest-starred in three episodes of the NBC television sitcom 30 Rock as Drew Baird, a doctor who is a neighbor and love interest of Liz Lemon (Tina Fey).
-For these performances, he received three nominations for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+In 2009, he guest-starred in three episodes of the NBC television sitcom 30 Rock as Drew Baird, a doctor who is a neighbor and love interest of Liz Lemon (Tina Fey) earning three nominations for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 Hamm's first leading film role came with the independent mystery thriller Stolen in 2009, in which he played a police officer whose son has been missing for eight years.
-In 2010 he had a minor voice role in the animated feature Shrek Forever After as an ogre leader named Brogan, and appeared as an FBI agent in the crime drama The Town with Ben Affleck.
-After receiving "about 40 scripts that were all set in the 60s, or had me playing advertising guys", Hamm was pleased that The Town offered him a role that was "the opposite to Don Draper".
+In 2010 he had a minor voice role in the animated feature Shrek Forever After as an ogre leader named Brogan.
+The film received mixed reviews but was a commercial success.

+He played as an FBI agent in the crime drama The Town with Ben Affleck.
+After receiving "about 40 scripts that were all set in the 60s, or had me playing advertising guys," Hamm was pleased that The Town offered him a role that was "the opposite to Don Draper."
 It received generally favorable reviews and earned $144 million worldwide.
 His next acting role was as defense attorney Jake Ehrlich in the independent film Howl, based on Allen Ginsberg's eponymous 1956 poem.
 On December 12, 2010, he made a guest appearance as an FBI supervisor on Fox's animated series The Simpsons.
 He was featured in Zack Snyder's action-fantasy film Sucker Punch (2011) as the character High Roller and the doctor.
-He also had a supporting role in the comedy Bridesmaids as Kristen Wiig's "rude and arrogant sex buddy".
+He also had a supporting role in the comedy Bridesmaids as Kristen Wiig's "rude and arrogant sex buddy."
 He was next seen in the independent feature Friends with Kids (2011), which he produced with his then-partner Jennifer Westfeldt.
 The story concerns a group of friends whose lives are changed as the couples in the group begin to have children.
+Hamm and Westfedlt acted alongside Adam Scott, Kristen Wiig, Maya Rudolph, and Megan Fox.